nolauren/cartodbTutorial/README.md

 the counts per zip code we did earlier.

-Finally, we can also use the `ST_Distance` function to derive the distance from a given point to ever other point in the dataset.
+Finally, we can also use the `ST_Distance` function to derive the distance from a given point to every other point in the dataset.
 This is helpful, for instance, when the reference point is of particular interest.
-Here we calculate the distance of ever Openpaths data point to Lauren's home address (expressed as latitude and longitude).
+Here we calculate the distance of every Openpaths data point to Lauren's home address (expressed as latitude and longitude).
 ```{sql}
 SELECT